Pueblo Chemical Stockpile Outreach Office

 Visitors may view displays and examine models of chemical weapons at the outreach office.
 Please visit the PEO ACWA YouTube page to watch project videos that showcase plant progress as well as provide information on how chemical weapons are being destroyed at PCAPP.
-At this time, the outreach office has removed all hands-on displays.
-Visitors will no longer be able to step inside a protective suit and miniature robots will not be available in an effort to avoid cross contamination.
-All interactions in the outreach office must occur while remaining at a safe distance and while wearing a mask.
-After your visit, we invite you to provide feedback on the project through the online questionnaire.
+As part of your visit, we invite you to provide feedback on the project through the online questionnaire.

-Staff are not currently available to speak at meetings in compliance with restrictions on large public gatherings.
-Please call or email to schedule an appointment at the outreach office or speak with a staff member to receive information about PCAPP to share with your business or organization.
+Project management staff is currently available to speak at meetings in compliance with restrictions on large public gatherings.
+However, online presentations can be arranged.
+Please call us at (719) 546-0400 to speak with a staff member to receive information about PCAPP to share with your business or organization.